dnsimple/dnsimple-support/content/articles/registering-domain.markdown

 # Registering a Domain

-There are **two** reasons you will need to register a domain: when it is a new domain you have just purchased, or when you need to register a domain you're already managing the DNS for.
+There are **two** reasons to register a domain with DNSimple: when it's a newly purchased domain, or to register a domain for which you're already managing the DNS.

-If applicable, we recommend opting for the "auto-renew" feature to avoid your domain expiring if you are looking to retain ownership.
+When applicable, we recommend opting for our "auto-renew" feature to avoid your domain expiring if you plan to retain ownership.

 <div class="section-steps" markdown="1">
 ##### To register a new domain